metacpan/metacpan-cpan-extracted/distros/R/Redis-Namespace/README.md

 - guess

-    If Redis::Namespace doesn't known the command,
+    If `Redis::Namespace` doesn't known the command,
     call [command info](http://redis.io/commands/command-info) and guess positions of keys.
     It is boolean value.

+- strict

+    It is boolean value.
+    If it is true, `Redis::Namespace` doesn't execute unsafe commands which may break another namepace and/or change the state of redis-server, such as `FLUSHALL` and `SHUTDOWN`.
+    Also, unknown commands are not executed, because there is no guarantee that the command does not break another namepace.

 # AUTHOR